modbase/laravel-multi-tenant-old/readme.md

 ## Introduction

 This is a fork of the Laravel PHP framework, which now supports multi-tenancy.
 The folder structure has changed a bit to be able to provide this feature.
 You'll notice that the `public` and `storage` directories are gone.
 We now use the `tenants` directory.
 This folder will contain all the tenant-specific data (including the well-known `public` and `storage` directories).
+The `default` folder is a skeleton for the other tenant folders and **must not** be removed!

 By using this spin-off, you will be able to create **multiple sites** powered by the **same codebase**.
 This might even be a stepping stone for a Laravel featured **SaaS product**.